 Back in September, Fabrica launched a photography open call for emerging photographers.

-The call was a partnership with Spectrum Photographic, Brighton Photo Fringe and Loupe Magazine.
+The In Between Gallery open call was a partnership with Spectrum Photographic, Brighton Photo Fringe and Loupe Magazine.

 After many submissions, the judging panel whittled down an ‘incredible shortlist’ to just one image – Yellow dress (2019) by Vera Hadzhiyska.

 With the Name of a Flower